Where to Get Cheap or Free Flu Shots

 Oh yeah, there’s also that whole feeling like crap for days/weeks thing.

-Despite all of that, less than 40% of Americans get flu shots each year, which just blows my mind.
+Despite all of that, only 46.2% of Americans got flu shots for the 2013-2014 flu season.
+That’s disappointingly low, considering the cost and widespread availability.
 It is a smart financial decision to get a flu shot, especially since the most you should ever have to pay is $30 or less.
 In many cases, flu shots are free!

 Flu Shot Effectiveness Rate & Time Before it Takes Effect